YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 order, starting with the least possible divisor which is 3 (the divisor must be greater than the remainder 2), together with the corresponding dividends.

-In backward search, therefore, the `simplify` relation first find a `c`-multiple of `a'` for some `c`, and then find a `c`-multiple of `b'` for the same `c`, and final step checking of the gcd relation is starighforward if `a'/b'` is already in the simplest form.
+In backward search, therefore, the `simplify` relation first finds a `c`-multiple of `a'` for some `c`, and then finds a `c`-multiple of `b'` for the same `c`, and final step checking of the gcd relation is starighforward if `a'/b'` is already in the simplest form.
 This all sounds like logical manners to find integral multiples of a ratio.
-However, what `simplify'` does is to first guess an arbitrary ratio together with the gcd of the numerator and the denominator, and then check if the ratio happens to reduce to `a'/b'`.
+However, what `simplify'` does is firstly guessing an arbitrary ratio together with the gcd of the numerator and the denominator, and then it checks if the ratio happens to reduce to `a'/b'`.
 This obviously has a bad chance to hit the target.
 That's why `simplify` works better than `simplify'` for backward search, and they only differ by a swap of conjuncts.